Italian Genealogy Research: Where it Begins

 Some civil records provide an address where the family resided and can be used to determine the neighborhood.
 To find a town’s parishes, check the official website of the Catholic Church in Italy as well as the parish search engine site.
 Keep in mind these websites list active parishes, and you may find that your ancestor’s parish is no longer in use.
 In some towns, all old records are consolidated in the Mother Church (Chiesa Madre), cathedral (Duomo) or cathedral (Cattedrale).

 Diocese (Diocese): A group of parishes in an ecclesiastical district is called a diocese.
 Each diocese has a diocesan archives (Archivio Diocesano/Archivio Storico Diocesano).
 Marriage dispensations and records of closed parishes are often in the diocesan archives.
-Few of these records are online, but most you can access in person, by appointment.
+While few of these records are online, you can access most in person, by appointment.

 Understanding civil records